opentensor/bits/bits/BIT-XXXX-PRUNE.md

 Bittensor currently lacks a dedicated governance layer for subnet oversight.
 This absence has produced a structural misalignment between subnet owners, stakers, and miners — one that recent events have made difficult to ignore.
 The abrupt exit of Covenant AI, whose owners mass-liquidated their token holdings, and the governance failures observed within Subnet 29 illustrate the risks of unchecked subnet ownership.
 Without formal mechanisms for community intervention, orderly transitions, or structured exits, subnet owners can act against the interests of their stakeholders with no recourse available to the network.

 This BIT introduces the **veAlpha governance layer** to address this gap.
 By requiring participants to lock Alpha tokens for up to four years in exchange for time-weighted voting power, veAlpha ties governance influence directly to long-term economic commitment.
-The community gains the ability to democratically challenge misaligned subnets, propose hyperparameter adjustments, or initiate orderly ownership transitions — all through on-chain, auditable processes.
+The community gains the ability to democratically challenge misaligned subnets or initiate orderly ownership transitions — all through on-chain, auditable processes.
 When a challenge succeeds, the subnet enters a Dutch auction for the subnet slot where prospective owners can bid TAO to take over operations, preserving the slot's value rather than destroying it.
 Subnet owners, in turn, must maintain locked positions to defend their slots against these challenges, creating a credible cost of incumbency.
 The result is a cooperative equilibrium in which the incentives of owners, stakers, and the network are durably aligned.

 The veAlpha governance layer does not alter the existing emission or deregistration pricing models.
 Instead, it introduces an additional layer beyond the current price-dependent deregistration mechanism — a market-driven, time-weighted incentive alignment system that enables the network to democratically prune subnets without requiring price decay.